How to Spot a Symptom of Overnutrition (and Why It Matters)

 Long-Term Strategies for Lasting Change

 Building sustainable habits takes more than willpower—it requires restructuring your environment and mindset.
-So start by redesigning your kitchen: place healthy snacks at eye level, store processed foods out of immediate sight, and keep a water bottle visible as a constant reminder to hydrate.
+Start by redesigning your kitchen: place healthy snacks at eye level, store processed foods out of immediate sight, and keep a water bottle visible as a constant reminder to hydrate.
 Meal prepping on weekends reduces the temptation to grab convenient, calorie-dense options during busy weekdays.

 When to Seek Professional Guidance